NeptuneMagicSauce/CatPi/README.md

   needs to detect eat events
   which needs a reliable weight signal which needs the processing

+- why not do auto-tare at this moment: auto-tare = when we detect it's empty and we should dispense because then, we want to detect "dispensed portion is eaten" so it's really "weight increase when we served went back"

 - logic: bug sometimes dispense zero or very little: detect and dispense again needs to detect eat events